How Much Does It Cost to Build a 250 Room Hotel?

 Best Practice: Fund 10% contingency at closing; unused funds can offset ramp-up operating losses or return to investors.

-How Market Location Affects Your 250-Room Hotel Budget
+What Is How Market Location Affects Your 250-Room Hotel Budget?

 Location is the single largest variable in hotel development costs.
 The same 250-room full-service hotel can cost $60 million in a secondary market or $120 million in Manhattan.